caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 ### Configuring Parsl for HPC

 Parsl supports a large number of compute environments via its [providers](https://parsl.readthedocs.io/en/stable/reference.html#providers).
-The HPC clusters used by the QIIME 2 core dev team use [Slurm](https://slurm.schedmd.com/documentation.html).
+The HPC cluster used by the QIIME 2 Framework development team, for example, uses [Slurm](https://slurm.schedmd.com/documentation.html).
 As such, we will give an example here of configuring a QIIME 2 action to run in parallel on a Slurm based HPC cluster using Parsl's SlurmProvider.

 This is what a QIIME 2 config for running on Slurm looks like at a high level.